Tags

 Cookies are a pretty big deal around my house.
 Partly because, well…they’re cookies and cookies are awesome, but the other part firmly hinges on my boys fierce need for anything that could potentially serve as a vehicle for getting massive quantities of chocolate chips into their mouths.
 I have no idea where they get that particular character trait from, but the need is intense.

 Awhile back, Son #1 wanted to artistically express his love of all things cookie by photographing himself with our cookie jar.
 (He set up the shot with the help of a timer and another counter top.)
-He and is brothers have even gone so far as to leave post-it notes on the Cookie Jar Bear’s paws that read Feed Me! or My belly is SO empty! or my personal favorite, Please Feed The Bears.
+He and his brothers have even gone so far as to leave sticky notes on the Cookie Jar Bear’s paws that read Feed Me!
+My belly is SO empty!
+Or my personal favorite, Please Feed The Bears.

 Clearly, my boys require a lot of cookies in order to go on about their daily business of antagonizing their Mama and other such important intellectual pursuits as: memorizing every episode of MythBusters, building advanced architectural renderings of Ninjago Battle Arenas, and generally giving our home the overall casual/geeky/locker-room vibe that I’ve come to terms with love.